-Place the bracelet in a plastic container of etchant (ferric chloride) for approximately 1 hour.
-To ensure an even etch, use a plastic tool or plastic gloves to turn the bracelet over approximately every 20 minutes.
+Float the bracelet in a plastic container of etchant (ferric chloride) for approximately 1 hour.
+To ensure an even etch, use a plastic tool or plastic gloves to wiggle the bracelet or turn it around approximately every 20 minutes.

 Allow to dry, then seal the bracelet with Renaissance® wax.

-Choose spots for the flowers, and use a Sharpie to mark center dot for each.
+Choose spots for the flowers (or other rivet accents with a 3/32" center hole), and use a Sharpie to mark center dot for each.
 If the flowers fit oddly due to the concave shape of the bracelet, re-shape them with ring bending pliers.
 Just one firm "squish" down the middle of the flower should work perfectly.
 Don't rotate the flower and re-squish, because the bracelet is only concave in one direction.

 Punch 3/32" holes with the cutting end of the Crafted Findings tool.

 Try a few of the shortest eyelets to see which fits best (most likely: 1/18").